 Once fully customized, embed the included HTML code within the footer of your website.

 Useful Tips and Final Thoughts

-The purpose of this widget is to improve transparency, and inform visitors of downtime incidents and the actions taken to correct them.
 The widget reacts to downtime in real-time, so users and visitors always have the most up-to-date statistics on your most crucial server infrastructure.